geerlingguy/ansible-role-nginx/README.md

           ssl_protocols       TLSv1.1 TLSv1.2;
           ssl_ciphers         HIGH:!aNULL:!MD5;

+The configure a custom error log for a virtual host you can define the log-file and optionally the level, for example

+    error_log: "/var/log/nginx/example.com.error.log warn"

 An example of a fully-populated nginx_vhosts entry, using a `|` to declare a block of syntax for the `extra_parameters`.

 Please take note of the indentation in the above block.
 The first line should be a normal 2-space indent.
 All other lines should be indented normally relative to that line.
 In the generated file, the entire block will be 4-space indented.
 This style will ensure the config file is indented correctly.